openstack/charm-guide/doc/source/release-notes/index.rst

 .. note::

-   The version naming scheme for OpenStack Charms releases has changed from being time-based (YY/MM) to one that uses the name of the newly-supported OpenStack release.
+   The version naming scheme for OpenStack Charms releases has changed from being time-based (YY.MM) to one that uses the name of the newly-supported OpenStack release.
 See :doc:`Charm delivery <../project/charm-delivery>` for details.

-Under development:

-* :doc:`2204`

 Latest stable:

-* :doc:`2110`
+* :doc:`yoga`
 * :doc:`2106_Trilio`

 Older versions listed by year of release:

 .. list-table::
    :header-rows: 0
-   :widths: 20 20 40 20
+   :widths: 20 20 20 40 20
    :stub-columns: 1

    * - 2021
+     - :doc:`2110`
      - :doc:`2101`
      - :doc:`2103_Trilio`
      - :doc:`2104`